Darwin Rural Water Licensing

 By lifting the exemption, those using water other than for stock and domestic use will be subject to licence conditions, including the requirement to monitor and report on use, contributing to better overall management.

-Does the exemption apply in any other water control districts?
+Does the exemption exist in any other water control districts?

 No. The 15L per second exemption was unique to the Darwin Rural Water Control District and areas outside of water control districts.